 Cleaning a moka pot isn’t difficult at all.
 Follow these steps to cleaning your moka pot.

-1: Unscrew the base of the moka pot.
+1: Unscrew the base.

 2: Empty the coffee grinds.